Position Status: Full time, salaried, exempt

-The policy counsel reports to the Deputy Policy Director.
+The policy counsel reports to the Policy Director.
 This job requires flexibility in work schedule, generally aligning to the U.S. East Coast hours and is based in Washington, D.C.
 The position requires evening and weekend work, especially to handle rapid response needs.
 Frequent domestic travel, including multi-day trips, are expected.

 Free Press is composed of two separate organizations, Free Press and Free Press Action Fund.
 Both entities share the same overall mission and employees will have time assigned to one or both entities.
 This job description refers collectively to the two organizations as “Free Press.”

 - Issue-area expertise: Develop and maintain deep knowledge around issues before the Federal Trade Commission – including antitrust, competition, digital civil rights, privacy and platform accountability – along with broad knowledge of media, telecommunications, and/or technology issues, with special focus on federal policy, statutory analysis, administrative law, and constitutional issues, including First Amendment, Fourth Amendment, civil rights law, and federalism issues